Christoffer Christian Karsten: Roles

 Among the plays he performed in was Arséne by Monsigny opposite Marie Louise Marcadet and Elisabeth Olin during the 1779–80 season, Alceste by Gluck with Caroline Frederikke Müller and Carl Stenborg (season 1780–1781); Roland by Quinault with Carl Stenborg and Müller (1781–1782); Atys by Piccinni opposite Carl Stenborg and Marcadet (1784–1785), Iphigenie på Tauris by Glück with Carl Stenborg and Müller and Gustaf Wasa by Naumann with Marcadet, Carl Stenborg and Müller (1785–1786), Armide by Quinault with Carl Stenborg and Müller (1786–1787); Gustaf Adolf och Ebba Brahe by Gustav III with Müller, Franziska Stading and Carl Stenborg (1787–1788); Azemia by Dalayrac with Müller and Abraham de Broen (1792–1793); Folke Birgersson till Ringstad with Marcadet and Inga Åberg (1792–1793), De bägge Savojarderna (Two Savoyards) by Dalayrac with Müller and Marcadet (1793–1794); Reanud d'Ast by Dalayrac with Müller (1795–1796); Aeneas in Carthago by Kraus with Carl Stenborg (1799–1800) and Oidipus i Athen by Sacchini 1800–01 opposite Stading.

 In 1796, he played opposite, Caroline Müller, Louis Deland, Carl Stenborg and Inga Åberg in the play Karavanen (The Caravane) by Gretry, which was held to celebrate that the young king had been declared of legal majority.

 Private life

-Karsten married the Polish actor and opera singer Mariane Sophie Stebnowska (1753–1848), also considered as one of the better talents at the opera until 1806.
+Karsten married the Polish actor and opera singer Sophie Stebnowska (1753–1848), also considered as one of the better talents at the opera until 1806.
 His daughter, Sophie Karsten, was premier dancer at the Opera in 1805–1806, married Filippo Taglioni and became the mother of Marie Taglioni.
 His younger daughter, Elisabeth Charlotta Karsten, was a painter.